levimykel/prismic-angular-adding-previews/README.md

 apiEndpoint: 'https://your-repo-name.prismic.io/api/v2',
 ```

-Make sure that you've created some content in your repository as described in the article.
+Make sure that you've created some content in your repository as described in the Prismic & Angular 6 articles.

 ### Running the project